Please take a good look at the FAQ below before contacting us. Of course, you can always contact us at firstname.lastname@example.org

 What is the weather like out there?

-The past couple of years have been a beautiful 75 degrees and sunny during the day, and in the 40s, 50s, and 60s at night.
+The past couple of years have been in the 70s and 80s during the day, and in the 40s, 50s, and 60s at night.
 Please look at the weather online for examples in that area around the time of camp.
 Use "Reeders, PA" for the most accurate weather, since we are in the mountains.
 We have put in a request for the best weather possible as always, but you never know.
 Because we are due west of NYC it should be the same weather as there, except evenings and mornings are cooler.
-Please see the last Q: "In General, What do I bring?" for more on this.
+Please see the "In General, What do I bring?" for more on this.

 Which airport should I fly into?